Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

-We apply the Gutzwiller-projected hidden fermion determinant state (G-HFDS) ansatz~\cite{lange2024simulatingtwodimensionaltjmodel}— a neural-network-based variational wavefunction tailored for strongly correlated systems — to study the strong-coupling limit of the $SU(3)$ symmetric Fermi-Hubbard model on the triangular lattice at finite hole doping.
 We argue that the $SU(3)$ triangular lattice shares key physical features with the paradigmatic $SU(2)$ square lattice, such as the existence of a three-flavor Neel state at zero doping that breaks the $SU(3)$ symmetry.
 The elementary charge carriers of both models are described by magnetic polarons, and we compare the evolution of polaron correlations for the full doping range across both systems, providing microscopic explanations in terms of geometric strings~\cite{Chiu_2019, Grusdt_2019}.
-We further analyze pairing energies in the $SU(3)$ model and find enhanced pairing compared to the $SU(2)$ square lattice case.
-Our results mark a first step in exploring doped Mott insulators with enlarged symmetry, setting the stage for future studies of $SU(N)$ models at finite doping and a universal approach to strongly coupled systems. \\
+We further analyze pairing energies and symmetries of a pair of holes in the $SU(3)$ model and find enhanced pairing compared to the $SU(2)$ square lattice case. \\

 \textbf{Model and Neural Network Ansatz.} We study the strong coupling limit of the $SU(3)$ symmetric FH model, the $SU(3)$ $t$-$J$ model